 Micronutrients are basically “the rest of the nutrients” in food, including vitamins, minerals, antioxidants, and a range of phytochemicals (i.e. health-supporting plant compounds).
 The fancy sounding compounds you read about in health articles—lycopene, beta-carotene, anthocyanins, flavonoids, etc—are micronutrients, too.

-These nutrients are needed in much smaller quantities than macros, and they’re often measured in milligrams as opposed to grams, but they are absolutely critical for driving countless processes in the body and promoting optimal health by boosting the production of immune cells.
+These nutrients are needed in much smaller quantities than macros, and they’re often measured in milligrams as opposed to grams, but they are absolutely critical for driving countless processes in the body and promoting optimal health.
 Many micronutrients play quite a few different roles in the body.
 For example, magnesium is an essential mineral used in more than 300 biochemical reactions that regulate physical and mental balance.

 Micronutrients are truly what give healthy foods their edge.
 The problem is, not all foods contain them in significant quantities.
 While macros are easy to come by, even in highly processed foods like donuts, micronutrients are predominantly found in whole or minimally processed foods, especially vegetables, fruits, nuts, seeds, legumes, and whole grains.